pulumi/pulumi-hugo/themes/default/content/blog/dependent-stack-updates/index.md

 ## Deployment Webhook Destinations

-Pulumi Webhooks allow you to pick one or more event types on a stack (i.e. `update completed`, or `refresh failed`) and automatically deliver an event to a destination such a slack channel or a webserver you’ve deployed with custom code.
+Pulumi Webhooks allow you to pick one or more event types on a stack (i.e. `update succeeded`, or `refresh failed`) and automatically deliver an event to a destination such a slack channel or a webserver you’ve deployed with custom code.
 Now you can choose Pulumi Deployments as a webhook destination.
 When an update completes on the parent stack, a deployment will automatically be triggered on the destination stack.
 This makes it easy to keep dependent stacks up to date.
 For instance, you can use Deployment Webhook Destinations to configure every successful update on your `networking` stack to trigger downstream updates on your `database` and `compute` stacks.

 {{< chooser language "typescript,python,go,csharp,yaml" >}}